hvantoan/chat-media-view/docs/system-architecture.md

     *   Provides navigation controls (previous, next) using standardized circular glass buttons.
     *   Offers image and video zoom functionality using `useZoom` hook.
     *   Renders `LightboxZoomControls` in the bottom control area.
+    *   Renders `LightboxThumbnails` at the bottom of the stage for quick navigation.
     *   Includes a top toolbar with rectangular glass buttons for download and close actions.
     *   Features a bottom control area for media counter, zoom controls, and future thumbnail support.
     *   Supports keyboard navigation (Escape to close, arrow keys for navigation, and zoom shortcuts).